jdxyw/generativeart/docs/doc.md

 - fn: The custom julia set function.
 - maxz: The maximum modulus length of a complex number.
 - xaixs, yaixs: The range for the X-Y coordination used to mapping the julia set number to the real pixel of the image.
-These should be positive number.
+These should be positive.
 It only indicates the first quadrant range.

 ```go
 func julia1(z complex128) complex128 {